 9) What rights do I have against surprise billing?

-The Public Health Services Act requires health care providers and facilities to inform uninsured and private pay clients, in writing and orally, of their right to receive a good faith estimate of the charges they may expect.
-Intermountain Counseling client's may expect to receive a good faith estimate sent by their therapist before their first session.
-Click HERE for more information about your rights under the No Surprise Billing Act.
+The Public Health Services Act requires health care providers and facilities to inform uninsured and private pay clients, in writing and orally, of their right to receive a good faith estimate (GFE) of the charges they may expect.
+Intermountain Counseling client's may expect to receive a GFE sent by their therapist before their first session.
+A GFE is available upon scheduling or upon request.